 Five Reasons You Don’t Want A Tax Refund

 5. People tend to overspend tax refunds.
-They blow it on something big, then then spend even more because they “just got their tax refund!”
+They blow it on something big, then spend even more because they “just got their tax refund!”

 4. Tax refunds can be garnished for unpaid student loans, unpaid income taxes, child support, alimony, and interest and fees on previous tax returns.